Educational methods

 Contact moments

-Most programmes combine lectures and practical sessions, both on-campus and online.
-Attend all your classes and practical sessions, even if they are not mandatory.
+Most programmes combine lectures and practical sessions.
+Attending all your classes and practical sessions is advised, even if not mandatory.

 Tips during a(n) (online) lecture

-• take notes since the professor might teach subject matter that is not in the PowerPoint or the textbook
+• take notes since the professor might teach subject matter that is not in the slides or the textbook

 • if you have questions about the subject matter, ask them

-If you have a practical session coming up, prepare for it.
+If you have a practice session coming up, prepare for it.

-Check your Blackboard a few days in advance to know what your teacher expects.
+Check Blackboard a few days in advance to know what your teacher expects.

 You might have to